lizardman301/Lizard-bot-rsf/README.md

 If you are **not** a pro-community in Challonge, you will have to find and copy the jumble of symbols that is your community's subdomain.
 Go to your Challonge community page, and go to community settings.
 Look for the part that says *Subdomain PRO* and look for the box beneath it.
 This is your community subdomain.

-If the Challonge community tournament does not add the ["LizardBOT" Challonge account](https://challonge.com/users/LizardBOT) as a collaborator or a tournament hosted by a Challonge user, the checkin command **WILL** work but the seeding command will **NOT** work.
+If the Challonge community tournament does not add the ["LizardBOT" Challonge account](https://challonge.com/users/LizardBOT) as a collaborator or a tournament hosted by a Challonge user, the **checkin** command **WILL** work but the **seeding** and **report** command will **NOT** work.
 This is because tournaments are read-only by default.
-Any attempts by Lizard-BOT to updating seeding numbers will fail since "LizardBOT" doesn't have permissions.
+Any attempts by Lizard-BOT to updating seeding numbers or match results will fail since "LizardBOT" doesn't have permissions.

 ## TO Commands

 These commands will only be available to be used by those with the role mentioned above.

-`!challonge <subcommand> [bracket URL identifier] [OPTIONALS]` Uses Challonge's API to pull data into Discord

-Bracket URL identifier is what comes at the end of the URL For example
-	redditfighting.challonge.com/wwyi8jhk
-	Bracket URL identifier = wwyi8jhk

-If you have a valid challonge link in your `!bracket` command, Lizard-BOT does not need the bracket URL identifier and will grab the first challonge link that exists in `!bracket`
-##### Subcommands
-**Subcommands are still actively being implemented**

- * checkin [bracket url ID]
+`!challonge checkin`
-	 * Checks the given bracket for users that are not checked in and users whose Challonge names are not in the server
+Uses Challonge's API to pull participant data and checks the given bracket for users that are not checked in and users whose Challonge names are not in the server

+There must be a valid Challonge link in your `!bracket` command

- * seeding [bracket url ID] [number of players to seed(Must be integer greater than or equal to 1)]
-	 * Seeds the tournament based on points in the spreadsheet and the number of players to seed
+`!challonge seeding [number of players to seed(Must be integer greater than or equal to 1)]` Uses Challonge's API to pull participant data and uses Google Sheets API to seed the tournament based on points in the spreadsheet and the number of players to seed

+There must be a valid Challonge link in your `!bracket` command

 `!disable [command]`
 Using this with any command (besides !disable, !edit, and !enable) in Lizard-BOT to disable its use throughout the server.